The best filmmaking is the filmmaking you don’t notice.

 He had fun for the first time in years.
 And you can see it in every frame.

-Look at these little expressionistic moments where we dip into a character’s inner world—subjective reality suddenly taking over the frame—then zip back out to objective reality.
+Look at these little expressionistic moments where we dip into a character’s inner world, subjective reality suddenly taking over the frame, then zip back out to objective reality.
 This technique sits halfway between the Alka-Seltzer dissolving in Taxi Driver and the spaghetti sauce exploding in Goodfellas.
-He’s workshopping what will become signature moves in his later films.
+He workshops the moves that become his signature in later films.

 This office scene would be so easy to shoot in a boring, utilitarian way.
-Two people talking across a desk.
-Standard coverage.
+Two people talk across a desk with standard coverage.
 But watch what Scorsese does.
 It’s a blast.
 The camera moves, the angles are surprising, there’s genuine playfulness in how he stages it.

 The invisible language here is about energy and freedom.
-When a director is having fun, when they’re experimenting and playing rather than executing a careful plan, you feel it.
+When a director has fun, when they experiment and play rather than execute a careful plan, you feel it.
 The movie has a looseness, an unpredictability, an aliveness.

 Kubrick’s Luxurious Stupidity in Barry Lyndon